-Cadaques is a small port town 2.5 hours drive north from Barcelona along Costa Brava.
-Its unique history, quaint character, gastronomical delights, make it the perfect weekend getaway from Barcelona.
+Cadaques is a small port town 2.5 hours drive north of Barcelona along Costa Brava.
+Its unique history, quaint character, and gastronomical delights, make it the perfect weekend getaway from Barcelona.

 I’ve been to Cadaques a couple of times, and I still want to go there again!

-Cadaques is your vision of the idyllic Spanish Mediterranean come to life.
+Cadaques is your vision of the idyllic Spanish Mediterranean coming to life.

 Barcelona to Cadaques